Last Updated on

 When it comes to choosing one of the countless vaporizers, there are a few aspects you need to take into consideration to find the one that suits you best.

-A vaporizer heats up herbs or cannabis by either conduction (direct heating) or convection (hot air).
+A vaporizer heats up herbs or cannabis by either conduction heating (direct heating) or convection heating (hot air).
 Conduction occurs when the herbs are directly touching the heating element.
 The main advantage of this is that the herbs evaporate considerably fast.
 Within seconds of turning on the vaporizer, it is usually ready for use.
 The most significant downsides are a higher risk of burning and a more irregular heat distribution, compared to convection.

 Another key element would be the size of your vaporizer.
 Stationary vaporizers often have the benefit of providing a better user experience at the cost of immobility.
 Portable vaporizers can usually be carried in a small pocket and don’t draw too much attention in public.
 If you want to choose the right gadget for yourself, it is crucial that you figure out where and how much you want to use your vaporizer.